AthulVinayan/enterprise_lab/README.md

 # how to run
 # 1 Run the program using the oddoreven.py file
 # 2 Enter the number you want to check
+# 3using the logical operation the number is identified as odd or even
-# 3 Result is shown
+# 4 Result is printed